Key Information

 Safeguarding

 Elmbrook School operates a Child Protection and Safeguarding policy in line with legal requirements.
-As parents and carers you need to know that the Children Act 1989 requires all staff at Elmbrook to pass on information which raises concerns that a child may be at risk from non-accidental injury, neglect, emotional or sexual abuse.
+As parents and carers you need to know that the Children's Act 1989 requires all staff at Elmbrook to pass on information which raises concerns that a child may be at risk from harm.
+This includes: physical abuse (non-accidental injury), neglect, emotional abuse and sexual abuse.

 Who to contact for advice and support or to report a concern